Ruth: Justice Ginsburg in Her Own Words

-Ruth: Justice Ginsburg in Her Own Words is an 2019 American documentary film, directed and produced by Freida Lee Mock, written by Mock and M.A.
+Ruth: Justice Ginsburg in Her Own Words is a 2019 American documentary film, directed and produced by Freida Lee Mock, written by Mock and M.A.
 Golán.
 It follows Ruth Bader Ginsburg, the second female Supreme Court of the United States Associate Justice.

 The film had its world premiere at AFI Docs on June 22, 2019.
 It was released through virtual cinema on February 12, 2021, followed by video on demand on March 9, 2021, by Kino Lorber and Virgil Films.

 Synopsis

 The film follows Ruth Bader Ginsburg, the second female Supreme Court of the United States Associate Justice.
 Goodwin Liu, Erwin Chemerinsky, Irin Carmon, Shana Knizhnik, Jennifer Carroll Foy, M.E.
 Freeman, Lilly Ledbetter and Kathleen Peratis appear in the film.

 Production

 In 2015, Regina K. Scully and Geralyn Dreyfous approached Freida Lee Mock about making a documentary film revolving around Ruth Bader Ginsburg.
 Mock agreed and wrote to Bader Ginsburg who stated to wait until On the Basis of Sex had been released.
 Principal photography on the film began in mid-2017, with Mock conducing hours of research and going through hundreds of hours of footage of Ginsburg to shape the film.